 Cataract surgery is a very common procedure that usually takes ten minutes or less and has a reasonable recovery time.
 Some of our cataract patients ask us if cataracts can grow back after surgery.
 Because cataract surgery completely removes your natural lens, it is actually impossible for cataracts to grow back after surgery.
 However, you should be aware of a condition known as “secondary cataract” or “after-cataract” that affects up to 50% of patients following cataract removal.
 It is important to note that most patients experience little to no side effects of cataract surgery.
-If you have questions about cataract surgery, contact our experts here at Louisiana Eye and Laser.
+If you have questions about cataract surgery, contact our experts here at Louisiana Eye & Laser Center.
 For more information about cataracts and cataract surgery, read on below.

 What is a cataract?

 A cataract is an opacification (clouding) of the eye’s natural lens, which typically occurs in patients over the age of 55.
 Along with age and previous eye injuries, smoking and significant sun exposure can increase an individual’s chances of having cataracts.
 If you suffer from cataracts, you may experience symptoms such as blurred vision, glare, and difficulty reading.
 In most cases, cataracts progress very slowly and surgery is not immediately necessary.
 Unfortunately, there is no way of stopping the progression of cataracts and surgery is currently the only form of treatment.
 If you think you may have cataracts or are experiencing problems with your vision, please contact our team and schedule an appointment with one of our Louisiana eye doctors.